codio-templates/ruby-rails-project-template/README.md

 Use the drop-down arrow to the right of the "Compile & Run" option to change the button to just Compile or just Run.

+### Debug your Code
+Use the "Debug Current File" on the far right of the top menu bar to launch the debugger targeting the file your cursor is in.

 ### Reconfigure your Panels for easier development
 Use the **View > Panels** menu on the top tool bar to segment your screen.